dmyersturnbull/dmyersturnbull.github.io/contents/ref/contributor-guide.md

     However, they have no way to split up your PR.

 ### Commit the changes

-!!! info "Developer Certificate of Origin"

-    For open source projects, commit using `--signoff`, which indicates certifies under the [Developer Certificate of Origin](https://developercertificate.org/) that you have the right to submit your contributions under this project’s license.

 You do not need to follow any convention for commit messages.
 Write a message that you think is helpful.